ilanospalik/Terraform-Project-1/README.md

 Showing that the Login page with the EC2 instance public ip address is sufficient.
 And Installed on the same Ec2 a docker engine.

-ALL IN ONE CLICK VIA "TERRAFORM"
+ALL IN ONE CLICK VIA "TERRAFORM" & "ANSIBLE"